bd808/bd808.github.com/source/_posts/2014-01-14-how-do-you-know-when-youre-done.markdown

 Spikes or other research may need to be done to remove uncertainty about new tech or legacy impact.
 These things are stories in their own right and should be treated as such.
-R&D must be traceable expense and is just as important as the final product/feature.
+R&D must be a traceable expense and is just as important as the final product/feature.